DevanshSharma351/NativeChatApp/README.md

 - Node.js (v16 or higher)
 - npm or yarn
 - React Native CLI
-- Xcode (for iOS development - macOS only)
 - Android Studio (for Android development)
-- CocoaPods (for iOS dependencies)
+- CocoaPods (for iOS dependencies - macOS only)

 ## Installation & Setup